350 is building a future that's just, prosperous, equitable and safe from the effects of climate change.

 Robert Van Waarden / Survival Media

-We're Stronger When We Collaborate
+We are Stronger When We Collaborate

 Climate change is not just an environmental issue, or a social justice issue, or an economic issue — it’s all of those things at once.
 The only way we will be strong enough to put pressure on governments and stand up to the fossil fuel industry is if we all work together.

 photo: Sara Ravelo

 350.org was founded in 2008 by a group of university friends in the United States along with author Bill McKibben, who wrote one of the first books on global warming for the general public, with the goal of building a global climate movement.
-350 was named after 350 parts per million -- the safe concentration of carbon dioxide in the atmosphere.
+350 was named after 350 parts per million — the safe concentration of carbon dioxide in the atmosphere.

 Our first actions were global days of action that linked activists and organizations around the world, including the International Day of Climate Action in 2009, the Global Work Party in 2010, Moving Planet in 2011.
 350 quickly became a planet-wide collaboration of organizers, community groups and regular people fighting for the future.

-Today 350 works on grassroots campaigns across the globe: from opposing coal plants and mega-pipelines, to building renewable energy solutions and cutting financial ties of the fossil fuel industry.
+Today 350 works on grassroots campaigns across the globe: from opposing coal plants and mega-pipelines, to supporting renewable energy solutions and cutting financial ties of the fossil fuel industry.
 All of our work leverages people power to dismantle the influence and infrastructure of the fossil fuel industry.